-Bio: Chrissy Holm, MSc, currently works as an assistant rowing coach at University of Minnesota.
+Bio: Chrissy Holm, MSc, currently works as leadership and mental performance consultant at Premier Sport Psychology.
+She has facilitated workshops and retreats on leadership, emotional intelligence, values-based performance and mindfulness to student-athletes and coaches at the high school and university levels, and developed programming for clients in the professional ranks.
+She previously coached collegiate rowing at the University of Minnesota from 2015-2018.
 She is a former NCAA national champion and world champion in rowing, representing Team USA at the Under-23 level.
-She enjoys blending her practical experiences as an elite athlete with rigorous study in the field of sport and exercise psychology to provide cutting-edge coaching to the athletes she serves.
-She is also a yoga instructor and helps her athletes gain flexibility, body and mindful awareness, and focus to achieve consistent results.
+She enjoys blending her practical experiences as an elite athlete and collegiate coach with rigorous study in the field of sport and exercise psychology to provide cutting-edge consulting to the athletes, teams, and business executives she serves.
+She is also a yoga instructor and helps her clients gain flexibility, body and mindful awareness, and focus to achieve consistent results.
 She intends to develop and extend those skills into a clinical environment to support healthy minds in the pursuit of optimal performance.

 Why did you choose UWS?

-I heard about UWS through a friend of mine who was in the first cohort of the sport and performance psychology program.
+I heard about UWS through a friend of mine who was in the first cohort of the sport and performance psychology program and she spoke so highly of her experience.
 What attracted me to UWS was the opportunity to study and work full-time in sport, while directly applying and interacting with the material I learned in class to my work.
 I liked knowing that I could travel for work, keep up with my academics and learn from others who were doing the same.

 Why did you choose your program/concentration?

-I have been coaching rowing at the Division 1 level for the past three years.
-A strikingly apparent demand within college athletics is the need for coping skills to handle the surmounting stress placed on a student-athlete.
+While coaching rowing at the Division 1 level for three years, I was exposed to the unique demands of student-athletes today.
+I noticed a strikingly apparent demand within college athletics for coping skills to handle the surmounting stress placed on student-athletes.
 Specifically, anxiety and the crippling effects that come with it, hinder a surprisingly large number of student-athletes from reaching their potential.
-Often, the conversations I have with student-athletes around their anxiety and ways to cope with it have led to the biggest performance increases.
-With that, I feel that it is my duty as a coach to get the proper education and certification in counseling to serve the needs of the student-athletes and deliver applications grounded in research.
-The EdD in clinical mental health counseling with a specialization in sport and performance psychology affords me the opportunity to be able to not only address mental illness, but mental performance skills as well.
-From my experiences as a coach, I recognize that both are extremely important for optimal performance.
+Often, the conversations I had with student-athletes around their anxiety and ways to cope with it led to the biggest performance increases.
+With that, I felt that it was my duty as a coach to get the proper education and certification in counseling to serve the needs of the student-athletes and deliver applications grounded in research and professional training.
+The EdD sport and performance psychology with a master’s degree in clinical mental health counseling affords me the opportunity to be able to not only address mental illness, but mental performance skills as well.
+From my experiences as a coach and now mental performance consultant, I recognize that both are extremely important for optimal performance.

 What has been your favorite class/instructor?

 The class that I have enjoyed the most on the clinical mental health side has been Pre-Practicum, because we were able to practice counselor and client scenarios via Zoom (video chat), record ourselves and get specific feedback from our instructor.
-Not only was the feedback rich, but it allowed us to practice ‘e-counseling’, which is a recent trend in the field as technology advances.
+Not only was the feedback rich, but it allowed us to practice offering counseling services through telehealth, which is essential now given the impact COVID-19 has had on all of us.
 On the sport psychology side, I learned so much from the Psychology of Performance Excellence course that dives into positive psychology.
 Not only did it provide material for me to use with my current athletes, but also it afforded me an opportunity to truly reflect on my own life and make some positive changes and self-discovery.

 What is your favorite part about the online format of the program?